Our fan-favorite Reforestation T-Shirt. Wear it with pride to show your support of reforesting our planet, one tree at a time. Shop now

 Here are 27 Ways You Can Help Fight Climate Change

 From increased extreme weather events to rising sea levels, extended wildfire seasons, and prolonged droughts that put pressure on food crops and agricultural systems, our climate is changing right before our eyes.
-And many wonder: will we be able to change quickly enough with it?
+And many wonder: will we be able to adapt to these changes?

-The good news is that although there any many challenges to overcome, we’re not alone!
-As demonstrated by Fridays for the Future and other global movements, millions of people are concerned enough to take direct action by protesting, organizing, and speaking truth to power.
+The good news is that although there any many challenges to overcome, we are not alone!
+As demonstrated by Fridays for the Future and other global movements, millions of people from every walk of life are concerned enough to take direct action by protesting, organizing, and speaking truth to power.

 So what can you do today to stop climate change in its tracks and help the climate crisis?
-Most of us cannot simply go permanently off the grid or become zero-waste ninjas, but there’s still plenty that anyone can do right now to make a difference.
+Most of us cannot simply go off the grid or become zero-waste ninjas, but there are still plenty of simple actions that anyone can take to make a difference.
 And who knows?
 Maybe you’ll inspire a movement of your own!